Dealing with Furniture Store Service Departments

 It is important to remain calm and polite.
 Retain your composure and listen carefully to the options presented to you.
 Our experience is that most service departments want you to be happy.
 It does not benefit you to create an adversarial environment.

 What About a Bad Attitude from the Service Department?

 Furniture stores are filled with frustrations.
 The products they sell are hand made, man made, and subject to natural imperfections.
 The process of selling furniture and getting it delivered in good condition can be difficult and tenuous.

 The consumers in today's world are diverse, harried, and demanding.
 The attitude of the service department may be one of skepticism or possible irritation.
-If this occurs, then simply ask to speak to their supervisor.
+If this occurs, then simply ask to speak to the representative's supervisor.
 In most cases, this will shock them back to reality and their desire to serve you will quickly improve.

 If the initial approach you take is firm, factual, and friendly, it is unlikely that you will encounter a bad attitude.

 Should I Ask for an Exchange or a Repair?

 The decision to ask for an exchange versus a repair is difficult.
 If you can clearly determine that the problem is structural, then the exchange is the answer.
 Cosmetic or minor problems are usually corrected by a service call to your home.

 Remember that furniture is man made and hand made out of natural products.
 It is possible that the piece you have is as good if not better than the one they may exchange for you.
 A properly trained furniture repair technician can do incredible things with wood and fabric.